2010 Labour Party Shadow Cabinet election

 The Commons members of the Parliamentary Labour Party (PLP) elected 19 members of the Shadow Cabinet from among their number in 2010.
 This follows the Labour Party's defeat at the 2010 general election, after which the party formed the Official Opposition in the United Kingdom.

 A separate election for Opposition Chief Whip, an ex officio member of the Shadow Cabinet, happened at the same time.
-Rosie Winterton was unopposed in that election, and she would serve for the remainder of the Parliament.
+Rosie Winterton was unopposed in that election; she would serve for the remainder of the Parliament.
 The results of the Shadow Cabinet election were announced on 7 October 2010, hours after the balloting closed.

-The PLP voted to abolish Shadow Cabinet elections at a meeting on 5 July 2011, and the National Executive Committee and the Party Conference followed suit.
+The PLP voted to abolish Shadow Cabinet elections at a meeting on 5 July 2011, before the National Executive Committee and the Party Conference followed suit.
 As a result, the 2010 Shadow Cabinet election was the last.

 Background

 Shadow Cabinet elections typically happened near the beginning of a session, but were delayed until after the leadership election, which ended with the announcement of Ed Miliband as winner on 25 September.
 Nominations were open from 26 to 29 September, and voting occurred from 4 to 7 October.
 The leader may choose to assign Shadow Cabinet portfolios to non-members, who are considered to "attend" Shadow Cabinet.